Revisiting My 2019 Healthcare Predictions

-At the beginning of 2019, I made several predictions about which trends in the health care industry would come to fruition during the year.
+At the beginning of 2019, I made several healthcare predictions about which trends in the healthcare industry would come to fruition during the year.
 Let’s take a look back and see how well my predictions held up.

 Did it happen?
 Partially.
 While meaningful payer-provider partnership didn’t materialize in 2019 to get out-of-pocket cost information to patients at the source of care, movement did take place to set the stage for the future.
 CMS’ new hospital price transparency rules came into effect, requiring health systems to make their standard fees available on-demand and online.
 This information alone is not partnership nor particularly meaningful to patients with insurance, however.
 The information shared by health systems currently is not tailored to what someone with insurance would actually pay for care based on their provider and their specific insurance benefits.
 Providers partnering with plans to get this personalized cost information to patients so they can use this information as a tool for care planning is the next step.

 Prediction 3: Health plans will do more to encourage members to shop for care, including rewarding quality choices and the use of cost-effective alternatives, such as telehealth.

 Did it happen?
 Yes.
 More health plans are putting incentive programs and shared savings programs into place to encourage members to shop around for services.
 These efforts are just part of an overall mix of engagement strategies to encourage better choices in healthy behavior and care selection.

 Prediction 4: Digital strategy is no longer an afterthought.